hilalarsa/document-tag-server/scripts/what_is_happening.md

 10. check each word for *nama_dosen*, loop each splitted nama dosen, until match. get nama, nidn, and nip.
 # rule based
 11. check if is_multiple is true, and dosen is more than 1:
     a.
-IF document is_multiple is true, bobot is rated down 100-10
+IF document is_multiple is true, bobot is rated down (nDosen-10 to 0)
     b.
 IF document is_multiple is false, bobot is the same for all dosen
-12.
+12. Regex on nomor and tanggal
+13. Output